Please review these questions before inputting a general inquiry.

 We ask that you mail or drop off 4×6 proofs of your top 10-15 choices.
 We review and notify you once choices are made and the proofs are ready for pick-up.
 The final choice is yours, but our suggestions hopefully serve as a guide.

-If you see a project online that allows self-submission, it’s fine to submit.
+If you see a film or television project online that allows self-submission, it’s fine to submit.
 Many projects will likely be low budget and/or out of state, so pay careful attention to the details.
 Most casting directors on major projects do not accept self-submissions.
 Usually these projects will email you directly, so be sure to check your messages and keep us looped in if you are selected.

 Union membership is very valuable and a great plan, but joining too early can preclude you from the resume building work that’s available in the market and necessary for success.
 We recommend you join once so just check in with us as things evolve.